 - Sound sick.
 Calling in to work with the “flu” and a raucous party going on in the background just won’t match up.
 Make sure that you truly sound like you’re sick.
 Avoid areas with a lot of noise, and if you’re faking a cold, try hanging upside down over your bed while on the phone.

 - Don’t make it too elaborate.
 Strep throat, bronchitis, an ear infection and the stomach flu?
 Unlikely story.
 While you want your employer to believe that you are truly too sick for work, be sure that you don’t go overboard with the excuse that you are giving them.
 Nobody is going to believe that you somehow managed to catch avian flu and mono at the same time.
+You need a good excuse.

 Finding The Excuse